cabarius/ToyBox/ToyBox/ReadMe.md

 ### Ver 1.4.3 (Coming Later)
 * **Armies Editor** allow editing of leader skills
 * **Etude Editor** Show other Etude info and links
+* **Quest Editor** you can now teleport to stages of quest progression when available
 ### Ver 1.4.2
 * **Level Up & Multiclass**
   * You can now configure multiclass options directly in the level up screen!